-Through each of its systems, Doki-Doki Universe addresses empathy and reflection on many levels.
-The personality quizzes foster self-reflection, while the primary gameplay-problem-solving on planets-has players learning listen and help others, while still being cognizant of their faults.
+Through each of its systems, Doki Doki Universe addresses empathy and reflection on many levels.
+The personality quizzes foster self-reflection, while the primary gameplay-problemsolving on planets-has players learning to listen and help others, while still being cognizant of their faults.
 The environments, the planets themselves, each suffer from one particular flaw in human nature, which is demonstrated by its name, design, and the NPC denizens who personify these flaws.
 The game's design addresses individual, interpersonal, and societal ethics-through quizzes, quests, and environments, respectively.
 As a console game designed for entertainment, prosocial learning is a secondary goal and does not fit neatly into any existent context of formal education.
 However, teachers might consider using this game in an informal learning session, perhaps in an after-school gaming group, where it could be used as an interactive text in a practicum-type setting, to teach children about empathy, logic, and prosocial behavior.
+In fact, the game's designers have "heard from quite a few parents that they've found it useful as a jumping off point for discussions with their kids" (G. Johnson, personal communication, September 8, 2015).
+For older players, Doki Doki

-For older players, Doki-Doki Universe is an opportunity to be reminded of those lessons and to practice them in a stress-free, winnable context.
+Universe is an opportunity to be reminded of those lessons and to practice them in a stress-free, winnable context.